39 Fun Summer Outdoor Activities for Preschoolers

 In summer, it’s all about the bubbles!
 This is one of the funniest outdoor preschool activities.
 Yes, it’s a mess, but your kids will thoroughly enjoy it!
 Try making these fun bubble blowers this summer.

-Also, learn how to make your own homemade bubble solution!
+Also, learn how to make homemade bubble solution!

 3. DIY Puffy Sidewalk Paint

 Sidewalk puffy paint has always been a hit at our house!
-You can paint it on the sidewalk with a paintbrush, or you can shake it up using these condiment bottles and then spray it on the sidewalk.
+You can paint it on the sidewalk with a paintbrush or shake it up using these condiment bottles and then spray it on the sidewalk.

 You can make this project educational by writing letters, words, or shapes on the sidewalk.